 - Vegetable Spiralizer for making vegetable “noodles”

-- We love our Instant Pot replica: we have the Farberware brand since we got a ridiculous deal on it.
+- We love our Instant Pot replica: we have a Walmart brand since we got a ridiculous deal on it.
 So far, so good.
 If it malfunctions, I suppose we will switch to the Instant Pot.

 Toxin overload may contibute to a sluggish thyroid.
+Some also contain chemicals that are endocrine disruptors.
 Check your products that you use daily, and consider a swap!

 - Flouride free toothpaste!!
 Tom’s is my absolute favorite.